eMC - trusted, up to date and comprehensive information about medicines

 4.5 Interaction with other medicinal products and other forms of interaction

-Pregnancy: Mirena is not to be used during an existing or suspected pregnancy.
-In case of an accidental pregnancy with Mirena in situ, ectopic pregnancy should be excluded (see section 4.4) and the system must be removed and termination of the pregnancy should be considered.
-Removal of Mirena or probing of the uterus may result in spontaneous abortion.
+Pregnancy: The use of Mirena during an existing or suspected pregnancy is contraindicated (see section 4.3).
+In case of an accidental pregnancy with Mirena in situ, the system should be removed as soon as possible, since any intrauterine contraceptive left in situ may increase the risk of abortion and preterm labour.
+Removal of Mirena or probing of the uterus may also result in spontaneous abortion.
+Ectopic pregnancy should be excluded (see section 4.4).
 Should these procedures not be possible, the woman should be informed about increased risk of spontaneous abortion or premature labour observed during the use of copper and plastic IUDs.
 Accordingly, such pregnancies should be closely monitored.
 The woman should be instructed to report all symptoms that suggest complications of the pregnancy, like cramping abdominal pain with fever.

-Lactation: Levonorgestrel has been identified in the breast milk, but it is not likely that there will be a risk for the child with the dose released from Mirena, when it is inserted in the uterine cavity.
+Lactation: Levonorgestrel has been identified in the breast milk.
+About 0.1% of the levonorgestrel dose is transferred during breast-feeding, but it is not likely that there will be a risk for the child with the dose released from Mirena, when it is inserted in the uterine cavity.

 There appear to be no deleterious effects on infant growth or development when using any progestogen-only method after six weeks postpartum.
 Progestogen-only methods do not appear to affect the quantity or quality of breast milk.
 Uterine bleeding has rarely been reported in women using Mirena during lactation.